 Ex-Marine Awarded $17.5 Million after Botched Dental Surgery

-An ex-Marine, who was left severely injured after a stroke that resulted from a botched dental surgery, has been awarded $17.5 million in damages.
+An ex-Marine, who was left severely injured after suffering a stroke that resulted from a botched dental surgery, has reportedly been awarded $17.5 million in damages caused by the alleged negligence.

 The Marine, Christopher Ellison, had visited a Veterans Administration Medical Center for dental surgery in 2007.
 He needed to have at least eight teeth removed.
 While he was undergoing surgery for the removal of the teeth, his blood pressure began plummeting.
 However, the dentist did not stop the surgery as he should have.